bpFarrell/bpfarrell.github.io/_posts/2019-08-18-Metroid_Visors.markdown

 ---

 These remapping techniques are really nice because they can be used as a foundation for fun and stylized effects.
-You can do a cell shading effect with smoother falloffs, non traditional colors, or use a really unique effects with 2D gradients, and even time/animation!
+You can do a cell shading effect with smoother falloffs, non traditional colors, or use a really unique effect with 2D gradients, and even time/animation!
 With this, and future tutorials I want to bring tools to people who may have been intimidated by shaders or graphics programming in the past, and motivate them to make something we may never have seen before.

 Thank you for taking a look at my tutorial if you have any questions or suggestions about it feel free to [message me on twitter](https://twitter.com/_bpFarrell).
 Thank you [André Cardoso's](https://twitter.com/andre_mc) for the Mix and Jam video this tutorial was based from, and the entire series.